robweber/trash-panda/README.md

 * interval - the check interval, if different than the global value
 * service_check_attempts - how many service checks to confirm warning/critical states.
 Only needed if different than the global value.

+### Modifying Service Output

+By default service output text is filtered based on [Nagios performance data syntax](https://nagios-plugins.org/doc/guidelines.html#AEN200) so that performance data is not shown in the web interface.
+When using the [API](#api) the original output is stored in the `raw_text` attribute.

+It is possible to define a custom `output_filter` for a service that parses the output text in a different way.
+This is useful if service check output has odd characters, or returns JSON responses.
+It is worth noting that modifying the output text does not affect the return code status in any way, it's just a way to produce more readable output.
+Templates can be used but only the following variables are available:

+* `value` - The original service output.
+If Trash Panda detects that a string is JSON it will be automatically parsed prior to rendering the template.
+* `return_code` - The service `return_code` as an integer 0-3.
+* Global variables set via `jinja_constants` in the [global config](#global-configuration).

 ## Host Documentation

 On every host status page there is a tab for the configured services, and host documentation.
 The documentation tab is an optional feature that can pull host information from a Markdown file for that host.
 By default the location of these files is in the `docs` directory, but this can be changed in the config file.